John Beilein: First final run (2010–2014)

-Second title run (2014–2019)
+Second final run (2014–2019)

 The 2014–15 team entered the season ranked number 23 in the Coaches' Poll and number 24 in the AP Poll.
 The team struggled in the preconference schedule, losing four games in a row in December.
 In January, the team lost Caris LeVert and Derrick Walton to injuries in January and after a 6–3 conference start finished 8–10 in conference and 16–16 overall (going 5–9 in games without LeVert and Walton).
 Prior to the 2015–16 season, Michigan extended Beilein's contract through the 2020–21 season.

 During the Wolverines' 2016–17 season Beilein achieved several milestones: 750th career win as a head coach (December 22 vs. Furman), his 200th career win as head coach at Michigan (January 4 vs. Penn State), and his 500th career Division I win as a head coach (February 22 vs. Rutgers).
 Beilein became the second coach in program history to reach 200 wins with the Wolverines, joining Johnny Orr, who was the all-time leader with 209 until Beilein surpassed him with a win over Illinois on March 9, 2017, at the 2017 Big Ten tournament.
 Michigan went on to win its next three games to achieve its first Big Ten tournament title since its 1998 title that has been vacated.
 With wins over 10th-seeded Oklahoma State and 2nd-seeded Louisville, the Wolverines advanced to the Sweet 16 of the NCAA Tournament.

 In June 2017, Beilein's title was renamed as the David and Meredith Kaplan Men's Basketball Head Coach at Michigan.
 UM alums David Kaplan and his wife, Meredith Kaplan, gave a $7.5 million gift to the University of Michigan Athletic Department for funding for the head basketball position and other items.

 The 2017–18 Wolverines won the 2018 Big Ten Conference men's basketball tournament to claim their second consecutive Big Ten Conference men's basketball tournament championship.
 They became the first team to win consecutive tournament championships since Ohio State in 2010 and 2011.
 On March 24, Michigan defeated Florida State 58–54 in the West regional finals of the 2018 NCAA tournament.
 With the win, Michigan advanced to the Final Four for the eighth time in program history and set a single-season program record with its 32nd victory of the season, surpassing the previous record of 31 wins set by the 1992–93 and 2012–13 teams.
 After outlasting Loyola Chicago in the Final Four game, they fell to Villanova in the 2018 NCAA Division I Men's Basketball Championship Game.

 Accolades came Beilein's way.
 Prior to the commencement of the Final Four, Beilein was named the CBSSports.com's Coach of the Year.
 Then during the offseason, Beilein was inducted into the Basketball Coaches Association of Michigan Hall of Fame.